Dr. Carly Pardo

 Education

-• Doctor of Psychology (PsyD), Combined Clinical-School Child Psychology Program, Ferkauf Graduate School of Psychology, Yeshiva University — APA accredited & NASP approved
+• Doctor of Psychology (PsyD), Combined Clinical-School Psychology Program, Ferkauf Graduate School of Psychology, Yeshiva University — APA accredited & NASP approved

 • Master of Arts (MA), Ferkauf Graduate School of Psychology, Yeshiva University